 Our guides would point out specific formations on the walls and ceilings of the cave.
 I was so amazed at how untouched Diamond Cave is — surfaces were literally glittering and columns dripping with water.

 I frequently had to stop to get picture, which I admit kinda slowed down the group.
 The reason is I wanted to take good photos but I couldn’t just sling my camera on my neck for safety reasons.
-I had to repeatedly retreive it from the dry bag, unlock the cap, take photo, and then secure it back.
-Our guide for this Quirino tour stayed with me to assist and take photos, so that helped.
-Unfortunately a number of the photos were blurred, which is expected in a dark setting like caves.
-That saying, I was still happy with how they turned out.
+I had to retrieve it from the dry bag, unlock the cap, take the photo, and then secure it back — repeatedly.
+Our Quirino guide stayed with me to assist and take photos and that definitely helped.
+Unfortunately, a number of the photos were blurred, but it was expected in a dark setting like caves.
+Nonetheless I was still happy with how they turned out.

 After about 45 minutes, we arrived at what looked like a tall hallway.
 This is one of the main photo spots in the cave.

 Our guide said that the tour normally concludes with the guests trekking further and then jumping off a pool, but they decided it wasn’t ideal for us because some were already lagging behind.
-(I think that was me.)
+(I think that was me lol.)

 Anyway, we took a different route on the way back.
-Unfortunately, I got separated by my guide who went out the same way as before to keep my dry bag safe, so I didn’t have any more photos.
-It was understandable because the traverse included wading through almost waist-high water.
-It was really fun.
-I also remembered a narrow path with glittering walls and some cave popcorns.
+I got separated by my guide who went out the same way as before to keep my dry bag safe — the traverse included wading through almost waist-high water.
+Sadly, I didn’t have more photos which is a shame because there are also beautiful formations here.
+I distinctly remember passing by a narrow path with glittering walls and some cave popcorns.

-I haven’t been to a lot of caves in the Philippines.
-Someone told me I should visit Sumaguing Cave in Sagada, but since my one and only trip there was a bum in that there were too many people, I’m not really looking forward to that at the moment.
-I’d been to the Underground River in Puerto Princesa and while that one is bigger by miles, the formations aren’t as impressive as in Diamond Cave in Quirino Province.
+On the few caves I’d visited, this is perhaps the best one yet.
+Someone told me I should visit Sumaguing Cave in Sagada, but since my one and only trip there was a bum, I’m not really looking forward to that at the moment.
+I’d been to the Underground River in Puerto Princesa and while that one is bigger by miles, the formations aren’t as impressive as in Diamond Cave.

-I highly recommend visiting Diamond Cave, especially if you’re someone who likes outdoor adventures or simply a traveler who likes discovering hidden gems.
+I highly recommend visiting Diamond Cave in Quirino Province, especially if you’re someone who likes outdoor adventures or simply a traveler who likes discovering hidden gems.

 How to get to Diamond Cave

-Here’s how to get from Manila to Quirino via public transport:
+Here’s how to get to Diamond Cave in Quirino Province:

 By land: